dharmafly/noodle/README.md

 [may not cache](http://stackoverflow.com/questions/626057) POST requests to the noodle server.

+#### Page cache

+Noodle uses the same cache for requested pages over HTTP as the one it uses to store saved results.
+However both caches have different configurations which can be set in `lib/config.json`.

 #### HTTP caching headers

 The `Expires` header is set to the oldest to expire query in a result set.